 On February 9, 2018, the Company's wholly-owned subsidiary, AAdvantage Laundry Systems, Inc. ("AAdvantage"), entered into a lease agreement pursuant to which it leases a total of 5,000 square feet of warehouse and office space from an affiliate of Mike Zuffinetti, Chief Executive Officer of AAdvantage.
 Monthly base rental payments are \$3,950 during the initial term of the lease.
 In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 During February 2018, AAdvantage entered into a month-to-month lease agreement with an affiliate of Mike Zuffinetti for a total of 17,000 square feet of warehouse and office space.
 Monthly base rental payments under this lease were \$13,500.
 This month-to-month lease was terminated on October 31, 2018.
-In addition, on November 1, 2018, AAdvantage entered into a lease agreement, on January 1, 2019, the lease expanded to cover additional warehouse space and, in connection therewith, monthly base rental payments increased to \$36,000.
-In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance.
+In addition, on November 1, 2018, AAdvantage entered into a lease agreement, on January 1, 2019, the lease warehouse and office space from an affiliate of Mike Zuffinetti.
+Monthly base rental payments were \$26,000 initially.
+Pursuant to \$36,000.
+In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Pursuant to the lease agreement, on January 1, 2019, the lease expanded to cover additional warehouse space and, in connection therewith, monthly base rental payments increased to \$36,000.
-In addition to base rent, Advantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under the leases described in this paragraph totaled approximately \$240,000 and \$130,000 during
+Payments under the lease described in this paragraph totaled approximately \$360,000 and \$220,000 during the nine months ended March 31, 2020 and 2019, respectively.

 On September 12, 2018, the Company's wholly-owned subsidiary, Scott Equipment, Inc. ("Scott Equipment"), entered into lease agreements pursuant to which it leases a total of 18,000 square feet of warehouse and office space from an affiliate of Scott Martin, President of Scott Equipment.
 Monthly base rental payments total \$11,000 during the initial terms of the leases.
 In addition to base rent, Scott Equipment is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under these leases totaled approximately \$69,000 and \$44,000 during the six months ended December 31, 2019 and 2018, respectively.
+Payments under these leases totaled approximately \$103,000 and \$77,000 during the nine months ended March 31, 2020 and 2019, respectively.

 On February 5, 2019, the Company's wholly-owned subsidiary, PAC Industries Inc. ("PAC Industries"), entered into two lease agreements pursuant to which it leases a total of 29,500 square feet of warehouse and office space from an affiliate of Frank Costabile, President of PAC Industries, and Rocco Costabile, Director of Finance of PAC Industries.
 Monthly base rental payments total \$14,600 during the initial terms of the leases.
 In addition to base rent, PAC Industries is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of four years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under these leases totaled approximately \$88,000 during the six months ended December 31, 2019.
+Payments under these leases totaled approximately \$132,000 and \$29,000 during the nine months ended March 31, 2020 and 2019, respectively.